louistaa/INFO340-resources/README.md

 [Chapter Readings Cheatsheets](Chapter%20Readings%20Cheatsheets): I summarize what I think are the most important topics per each chapter.

-[Chapter Readings Cheatsheets](Grading%20Cheatsheets): Canvas too confusing?
+[Grading Cheatsheets](Grading%20Cheatsheets): Canvas too confusing?
 Yeah, I know.
 I explain how problem-sets and projects are graded in my own words plus some tips.